Javassss/WLI_scanning/README.md

 L O N G    E X P L A N A T I O N    A N D    S T E P S
 ---------------------------------------------------------------

+- Download .zip and save it to your desired directory.
+- Unzip

 ---------------------------------------------------------------
 Creating an environment from the "environment.yml" file
 ---------------------------------------------------------------
-Use the terminal or an Anaconda Prompt for the following steps:
+1. Windows Start -> Anaconda prompt

+2. Go to the directory where you have stored the unzipped project folder.
+	$ cd C:\<path>\WLI_scanning-final

-1. Create the environment from the environment.yml file:
+3. Create the environment from the environment.yml file:
-	The first line of the yml file sets the new environment's name.
+	You can change the new enviroment name by editing the first line of the .yml file.
+	Default name is "wlsi".

 	$ conda env create -f environment.yml

-2. Activate the new environment:
+4. Activate the new environment:

-	$ conda activate myenv
+	$ conda activate wlsi

-	[Note: Replace myenv with the environment name]

-3. Verify that the new environment was installed correctly:
+5. Verify that the new environment was installed correctly:

 	$ conda list

+6. IF you wish to run code through Spyder, install Spyder also in the new environment:

+	Windows Start -> Anaconda navigator -> "Home" tab -> "Applications on" combobox -> Select "wlsi"\
+	Spyder -> Install -> Launch

 ---------------------------------------------------------------
 Installing Spinnaker SDK with PySpin libraries